showermat/squashserve/README.md

   - I have made no effort to develop code that will work on anything but Linux on an x86_64 architecture.
 I may broaden this a bit in the future.

-  - The following libraries should be on most systems already: pthread, magic, lzma
+  - The following libraries should be on most systems already: pthread, magic, lzma, iconv

   - The following library might need to be installed: [Mongoose](https://github.com/cesanta/mongoose) (`mongoose` in AUR)